NVIDIA/TensorRT-LLM/README.md

 ## Troubleshooting

+* If you encounter accuracy issues in the generated text, you may want to increase the internal precision in the attention layer.
+For that, pass the `--context_fmha_fp32_acc enable` to `trtllm-build`.

 * It's recommended to add options `–shm-size=1g –ulimit memlock=-1` to the docker or nvidia-docker run command.
 Otherwise you may see NCCL errors when